emmagamma/teach/LEARNBASH.md

 ## other useful commands:

+A list of all default commands in bash on linux can be seen here: https://ss64.com/bash/

+Or go to the main site and click on your OS to see a list of commands available to you: https://ss64.com/

+We'll highlight a few here and provide usage examples...

 ---

 `pwd` : short for "Print (full path to the) Working Directory" and will give you the absolute path from root to wherever you currently are.